percona/k8spg-docs/docs/cluster-wide.md

     Right now the operator deployed in cluster-wide mode will monitor all namespaces in the cluster, either already existing or newly created ones.

-5. Create the namespace you have chosen for the cluster, if needed. let's call it `percona-db-1` for example:

-    ``` {.bash data-prompt="$" }
-    $ kubectl create namespace percona-db-1
-    ```

-6. Deploy the cluster in the namespace of your choice:
+5. Deploy the cluster in the namespace of your choice:

     ``` {.bash data-prompt="$" }
     $ kubectl apply -f deploy/cr.yaml -n percona-db-1